 | Enterprise | 200+ people | 40+ hours/week |

-Fashion brands without PLM lose an estimated 8–40+ hours per week to manual product coordination — spreadsheet updates, email version control, and supplier follow-ups.
+Fashion brands without PLM software lose an estimated 8–40+ hours per week to manual product coordination: spreadsheet updates, email version control, and supplier follow-ups.
 Brands that implement PLM report 30–50% faster time-to-market and up to 55% faster tech pack creation, directly reducing these operational costs.

-How Is Fashion PLM Different from ERP, PIM, and DAM?
+How Is Fashion PLM Software Different From ERP, PIM, and DAM?

-ERP (Enterprise Resource Planning) manages finance, inventory, and order execution after a product is confirmed and ready to produce.
-PLM manages the creative and development process before the product ships.
-They’re complementary, not competing — most mid-to-large brands use both together.
-A 2024 Panorama Consulting study found that 73% of fashion companies using ERP also deploy a separate PLM system for product development (Panorama Consulting, 2024).
+ERP (Enterprise Resource Planning) manages finance, inventory, and order execution after a product is confirmed.
+PLM manages the creative process before the product ships.
+As a result, they’re complementary, not competing.
+In fact, a 2024 Panorama Consulting study found that 73% of fashion companies using ERP also deploy a separate PLM system (Panorama Consulting, 2024).

 | System | What It Manages | When It’s Used | Primary Users |